dkfellows/llvmtcl/README.md

                     File containing the Tcl API to the LLVM debugging information generation code.

-       powidf2.cpp  File continaing the implementation of one of the LLVM intrinsics, needed on some platforms and with some linkers.
+       powidf2.cpp  File containing the implementation of one of the LLVM intrinsics, needed on some platforms and with some linkers.

        testcode.cpp Code only used for testing purposes.

        version.h    Simplifies LLVM API version detection.

-    llvmtcl.tcl     Scripts using the Tcl API to the llvm C API.
+    llvmtcl.tcl     Scripts using the Tcl API to the LLVM C API.

     tests/          Some tests for the package.